152nd Rifle Division: East Prussian Offensives

 During a two-day battle on January 20–21 the 20th and 128th Corps finally captured Gumbinnen.
-A stubbon battle for Insterburg followed the next day, and for its contribution to the victory the 480th Rifle Regiment (Lt.
+A stubborn battle for Insterburg followed the next day, and for its contribution to the victory the 480th Rifle Regiment (Lt.
 Col. Belyaev, Vasilii Kharitonovich) was awarded its name as an honorific.

 A large remnant of the German forces managed to retreat to the Angerapp River, which the 28th Army reached by the end of January 22.
 By 2300 hours on January 23 it became apparent that the German forces facing the Army were in retreat to the west.
 Over the next two days the Army advanced up to 35km and reached a line from Kortmedin to Gerdauen by the end of the 26th, less than 70km southeast of Königsberg.
 The 128th and 3rd Guards Corps took Gerdauen overnight on January 27/28 while the remainder of the Army advanced to the Alle River where it was halted by heavy fire from a well-established defensive line along the west bank.
 It was now clear that Königsberg would soon be isolated.
 On February 10 the town of Preußisch Eylau was captured and two of the division's subunits would be honored for their roles on April 5.
 The 646th Rifle Regiment was awarded the Order of Bogdan Khmelnitsky, 3rd Degree, and the 333rd Artillery Regiment received the Order of Kutuzov, 3rd Degree.